apache/druid/docs/querying/sql-functions.md

 ## HLL_SKETCH_UNION

-Returns a union of HLL sketches, where each input expression must return an HLL sketch.
-The [HLL sketch documentation](../development//extensions-core//datasketches-hll.md) describes the optional `lgK` and `tgtHllType` arguments.
+Returns a union of HLL sketches, where each input expression is an HLL sketch.
+See [DataSketches HLL Sketch module](../development/extensions-core/datasketches-hll.md) for a description of optional parameters.

 * **Syntax:** `HLL_SKETCH_UNION([lgK, tgtHllType], expr0, expr1, ...)`
 * **Function type:** Scalar, sketch